dmarticus/dmarticus.github.io/_posts/2025-11-07-spinning-plates.md

 There’s still skill there—prompt design, taste, knowing what "smells wrong"—but the locus of difficulty moves.
 It’s less "can *I* solve this?" and more "can I supervise this?"
 The reward structure changes too: less "wow, I learned something deep" and more "nice, another plate spun and didn’t fall."
 Still satisfying, just in a more managerial way.

 And when the model drops a solution fully formed, part of the joy evaporates.
-The problem gets solved; I don’t get the same little "oh sick, figured that out" hit.
+The problem gets solved; I don’t get the same little "oh sick, I figured that out" hit.
 When I scroll through my own diffs, I’ll sometimes realize I can’t actually explain why I did X instead of Y in a given PR without re-reading the whole thing.

 The work has my name on it; it just doesn’t always feel like it has my fingerprints.
 Intellectually, I know that programming has always been "assembly on top of other people’s abstractions."
 Emotionally, the gap between "I shipped this" and "I understand this" has never felt quite this wide.